bocadilloproject/aiodine/README.md

 ### Consumers

 Once a provider has been declared, it can be used by **consumers**.
-A consumer is built by decoratinga **consumer function** with `@aiodine.consumer`.
+A consumer is built by decorating a **consumer function** with `@aiodine.consumer`.
 A consumer can declare a provider as one of its parameters and aiodine will inject it at runtime.

 Here's an example consumer: